wlandau/crew/README.md

 workers do not run indefinitely if something goes wrong, it is always prudent to set arguments like `seconds_idle` in functions like `crew_controller_callr()`.
 In addition, please learn how to find and terminate workers on the specific computing platform where they run.
+And if you are writing a custom launcher plugin, it is recommended (although not strictly required) to write a custom `terminate_worker()` method.

 Workers may run on different computing platforms, depending on the type of launcher you choose.
 Each type of launcher connects to a different